-- 3. The strength of the establishment remained unchanged during the year Revision of establishment. under report. - Measures taken to improve is said to be attracting better qualified candidates for the posts of the staff. posts Insufficient attention is, however, paid at present to Rule 2 Chapter 1, Part I, of the Land Records and Survey Manual, which requires that the previous sanction of the Director must be obtained before non-matriculates are included in the list of candidates for employment as Revenue Inspectors, and it has been noted in the past year that unqualified candidates are in actual practice frequently appointed without such sanction: the first intimation sent to me by Deputy Commissioners is too often a request to confirm unqualified men as Revenue Inspectors.
+- 3. The strength of the establishment remained unchanged during the year Revision of establishment. under report. - 4.
+The improved scale of pay for Revenue Inspectors introduced last year Measures taken to improve is said to be attracting better qualified candidates for the posts.
+Insufficient attention is, however, paid at present to Rule 2.
+Chapter 1, Part I, of the Land Records and Survey Manual, which requires that the previous sanction of the Director must be obtained before non-matriculates are included in the list of candidates for employment as Revenue Inspectors, and it has been noted in the past year that unqualified candidates are in actual practice frequently appointed without such sanction: the first intimation sent to me by Deputy Commissioners is too often a request to confirm unqualified men as Revenue Inspectors.
 This recent increase in the pay of Revenue Inspectors was sanctioned on the understanding that only fully qualified men are now to be employed; and the object of revising the cadre will be entirely defeated if unqualified men are, as now, repeatedly employed.
 I have pointed this out to Deputy Commmissioners in Berar, and insisted on a more strict observance of the rules. - The Deputy Commissioner, Buldana, refers to the necessity of raising the pay of the last grade of Assistant Superintendents of Land Records.
-Personally I am inclined to agree with him that the pay needs revision; but I am not prepared to take up this question at once, for it has to be remembered that for the post of Assistant Superintendent of Land Records we do not require men of the Naib-Tahsildar type.
-This staff is recruited entirely from the ranks of Revenue Inspectors and the Settlement cadres, and the question concerns the Central Provinces as well as Berar. - of the patwaris.
-This, however, involves a careful local inquiry of the work done as well as of the pay, and its inequalities, and it was therefore decided in Secretariat letter No. C-398, dated the 24th May 1919, addressed to the Commissioner, Berar, to depute a special officer about the middle of the current nonth to examine the whole question of the patwaris' staff and work to enable the Local Administration to frame a policy.
-It will probably be found, not that the pay throughout is too low for the work done, but that both work and may are distributed unequally and uneconomically
+Personally I am inclined to agree with him that the pay needs revision; but I am not prepared to take up this question at once, for it has to be remembered that for the post of Assistant Superintendent of Land Records we do not require men of the Naib-Tahsiidar type.
+This staff is recruited entirely from the ranks of Revenue Inspectors and the Settlement cadres, and the question concerns the Central Provinces as well as Berar. - 6.
+Another reform reported as important is the improvement of the pay of the patwaris.
+This, however, involves a careful local inquiry of the work done as well as of the pay, and its inequalities, and it was therefore decided in Secretariat letter No. C-398, dated the 24th May 1919, addressed to the Commissioner, Berar, to depute a special officer about the middle of the current month to examine the whole question of the patwaris' staff and work to enable the Local Administration to frame a policy.
+It will probably be found, not that the pay throughout is too low for the work done, but that both work and pay are distributed unequally and uneconomically